Framus: Early years

 Framus originated in the town of Luby (now in the Czech Republic), until 1946 known as Schönbach, which was the world centre of making of violins and other string instruments.
 The founder of Framus, Fred Wilfer, was born in the Bohemian area in 1917.
 After World War II, when he heard about plans to expel Sudeten Germans from post-War II Czechoslovakia, he decided to build up a new basis for his countryman and the music industry in the west.

 Even before the first train transported violin makers from Schönbach to other areas, Wilfer contacted different government authorities in Bavaria and told them about his plans.
 The Bavarian government welcomed his approach and asked him to create all the conditions needed for the industry in Bavaria.
-In 1946, he founded the FRAMUS works, the name being an acronym of FRAnconian MUSical instruments, and designed to draw attention to the fact that the celebrated violin makers of Schönbach had made Franconia their new home.
+In 1946, he founded the FRAMUS works, the name being a portmanteau of FRAnconian MUSical instruments, and designed to draw attention to the fact that the celebrated violin makers of Schönbach had made Franconia their new home.

-When the first train transporting violin makers from Schönbach arrived in Erlangen, Framus was the man in charge of finding housing for them.
+When the first train transporting violin makers from Schönbach arrived in Erlangen, Wilfer was the man in charge of finding housing for them.
 He also made arrangements for the establishment of the first workshops.